LoganBarnes/Renderer/README.md

 ![A Light](renderings/lambertsBalls/emitted_only.png)

-And everything the light touches (a.k.a.
-Simba's kingdom):
+And everything the light touches (Simba's kingdom):

 ![Italian Flag](renderings/lambertsBalls/direct_only.png)